 The most notable mandatory sentencing laws are the “Three Strikes” statutes, which provide for life in prison if a convicted felon has been convicted of a “serious violent felony” and has two or more previous convictions, one of which is another serious violent felony.
 While these laws have been criticized for being disproportionately harsh, most have been upheld as constitutional.

 As you can see, there are a number of sentences that could apply in your case.
-A good defense attorney can help margue the case for a lighter sentence, especially if this is a first-time offense.
-However, it's important to have a qualified criminal defense attorney involved in your case as early as possible because they can help to establish evidence that may help lead to a more favorable sentence.
-Speak with one in your area today and receive a free case review.
+A good defense attorney can help argue the case for a lighter sentence, especially if this is a first-time offense.
+However, it's important to have a qualified criminal defense attorney involved in your case as early as possible because they can help to establish the evidence that may lead to a more favorable sentence.